fuatsevinc/Readme-Templates/README.en.md

 During this research process, I realized that many Github projects either do not have README files or are too far from their target.
 For this reason, I decided to create Ready-made README templates for those who are new to the software after my own projects.
 After searching results on GitHub, I couldn't find a standard REPO that I could take as an example.
-Maybe there are some very good ones I haven't met yet.
+Maybe there are some very good ones!
+I haven't met yet.

-Contributions

 <br/>